chapel-lang/chapel/modules/Channel.md

 it is closed.

-* `select` statements : This statement lets you wait for multiple channel operations and executes if anyone of them is ready for communication.
+* `select` statements : This statement lets you wait for multiple channel operations and executes if anyone of them is ready for communication. `select` statements in Go are specifically designed to work with channels.
+Some key points are:

+	* The operations are atomic, i.e., checking a channel and performing `recv` or `send` on it is considered as one operation.
+	* The cases are arranged in a random order to prevent starvation.

 For e.g.
 ```